-Better workouts equals a higher degree of overall fitness which is not only beneficial to the body but to the mind as well.
-Fit people in general are more effective at their jobs whether their job is operating heavy machinery or working at a brokerage.
+Better workouts equal a higher degree of overall fitness which is not only beneficial to the body but to the mind as well.
+Fit people, in general, are more effective at their jobs whether their job is operating heavy machinery or working at a brokerage.

 15. And Finally: Get More Bang for Your Buck